 Physical health and fitness stimulates students’ interest in physical activity by making meaningful connections between health concepts and practical applications through experiential learning.
 For the younger learners, regular and purposeful health- enhancing physical activities and learning tasks that nurture understanding of good health practices in nutrition, exercise, safety and hygiene are used to facilitate their learning.
 Fun activities promote a positive attitude towards continual participation in physical activities for health, fitness and enjoyment.
 As students mature, the focus is on developing self- directed learners who see meaning in their sustained physical endeavours.
 They pursue physical activities that interest them and possess both the ability and willingness to accept responsibility for personal health and fitness.
 Students evaluate their lifestyles and adapt their participation in physical activities at different stages of their lives with understanding of the health benefits derived, and how living active and healthy lives is connected with the world around them and the health of others.

-The aims of the syllabus are as follows:
+The aims of the syllabus are for students to:

 Practical component (60%):

 As part of the coursework requirement, students will choose ONE practical activity from EACH of the categories below;

 For the practical component, based on the school’s resources and capabilities, TK will be offering activities from the 2 categories.

 |Categories Practical Activities (Individual/Dual Individual)||Categories Practical Activities (Team)|

 - Topic 1: Sports Physiology

 - Topic 2: Sports Psychology